astronomer/docs/learn/airflow-ui.md

 ![Screenshot of details shown when a task instance is selected with two additional options.](/img/guides/airflow-ui_grid_ti_options_dark.png)

 - **More Details:**  Shows all attributes of a task, including variables and templates.
-- **List Instances, all runs:** Shows a historical view of task instances and statuses for that particular task.
+- **List All Instances:** Shows a historical view of task instances and statuses for that particular task.

 ### Graph